vialaurea/documentation/content/via_laurea_modules/payroll/salary_calculation.rst

 5.2.
 Assigning Vacations to the Employee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When hiring an employee, a set annual vacation norm must be assigned to them.
 Odoo has the ability to calculate vacations only from the next day.
 For this reason, when hiring an employee, it is necessary to make 2 entries.
 The first one is for "accrued vacations" for the first working day, and the second is for standard vacation accrual from the next day.

-Enter vacation assignments in the Absences, Approvals, Assignments section.
+Enter vacation assignments in the Absences - Approvals - Assignments section.

 .. image:: salary_calculation/image79.jpg
     :alt: Vacation Assignments